Fire Door Regulations: The Conclusive Handbook

 As a general guide, you should check all fire doors twice a year, or more in areas of high use where they’re prone to wear and tear.
 For example, doors in hospital corridors face excessive use and need, at the very least, more frequent visual checks (as opposed to formal surveys) to ensure they’re in good working order.

 By having a professional fire door survey, you can ensure all doors are safe and compliant.
 It’s also a chance to set up a schedule for any further remedial or maintenance work required.
-For many building owners, it’s reassuring to have a formal record of these surveys in case your insurance provider ever needs to see it.
+It is now a legal requirement to have a formal record of these surveys.
+Importantly, the reports must now include all findings, not only significant ones, as was previously the case.

-With the introduction of the Building Safety Act in April 2022 (expected to come into enforcement in October 2023), 77% of FDIS inspectors have seen an increase in demand for fire door inspections.
+With the introduction of the Building Safety Act in April 2022 (which came into enforcement October 1st 2023), 77% of FDIS inspectors have seen an increase in demand for fire door inspections.
 With this expected to rise further, it proves just how important fire door safety is to protect lives and remain compliant with fire door regulations.

 Fire Safety With Adaston